-reviews of the investment plans, containing details of indicative medium and long-term investment for infrastructure and its equipment in the freight corridor, inter corridor cooperation, especially for coordination of international prearranged train paths offering capacity on the freight corridors concerned, studies for a deployment plans relating to the interoperable systems along the freight corridor and between the corridors, coordination of amongst rail freight corridors.
+Finally, activities aiming at coordination between different Rail Freight Corridors and between Rail Freight Corridors and the Core Network Corridors may be funded including reviews of the investment plans, containing details of indicative medium and long-term investment for infrastructure and its equipment in the freight corridor, inter corridor cooperation, especially for coordination of international prearranged train paths offering capacity on the freight corridors concerned, studies for a deployment plans relating to the interoperable systems along the freight corridor and between the corridors, coordination of amongst rail freight corridors.

-Proposals concerning infrastructure works shall not be submitted under this priority.
+Proposals concerning infrastructure works should not be submitted under this priority.

-Proposals shall be submitted by Rail Freight Corridors (which are legal entities), Infrastructure Managers on behalf of other Infrastructure Managers in the Rail Freight Corridor(s), Member States and their authorities or Cooperation organisations and associations representing actors involved in or concerned by Rail Freight Corridor(s).
+Proposals should be submitted by Rail Freight Corridors (which are legal entities), Infrastructure Managers on behalf of other Infrastructure Managers in the Rail Freight Corridor(s), Member States and their authorities or Cooperation organisations and associations representing actors involved in or concerned by Rail Freight Corridor(s).

-Deliverables of a proposal selected and implemented within this priority areas shall, if forming part of the proposal, include any documents required by Regulation (EU) No 913/2010, any other studies carried out under the proposal as well as a report on any other activities, such as dissemination and promotional activities towards (potential) customers, coordination activities between Rail Freight Corridors and with Core Network Corridors or the development and adaptation of (IT-)tools and procedures.
+Deliverables of a proposal selected and implemented within this priority areas shall, if forming part of the proposal, include any documents required by Regulation 913/2010/EC, any other studies carried out under the proposal as well as a report on any other activities, such as dissemination and promotional activities towards (potential) customers, coordination activities between Rail Freight Corridors and with Core Network Corridors or the development and adaptation of (IT-)tools and procedures.